How much CPU and RAM does my website need?

 There are several differences between these servers however we will only cover those relevant to choosing your hosting plan in this guide.

-Benefits of Premium Shared Plans
+Benefits of Business Plans

-(Sapphire, Diamond & Tanzanite)
+(Emerald, Sapphire, Diamond & Tanzanite)

 + Lower population